-We have gone to great lengths in designing and engineering the 1100GTO mount to accommodate advanced cable management.
+We have gone to great lengths in designing and engineering the 1600GTO mount to accommodate advanced cable management.
 This job was made more complicated by our philosophy that our mounts should be portable and the two axes need to be able to be separated for the ease of setup and transport by our customers.
-Since our mounts can be portable, we needed the ability to use a polar alignment scope for quicker set up time and alignment accuracy.
-We have succeeded in our challenges.
-The 1100GTO allows you to pass all your cables through the mount while maintaining a visual path for a polar scope.
+Since our mounts can be portable, we further added to our challenge by requiring the ability to use a polar alignment scope for speeding set up time and alignment accuracy.
+We have succeeded.
+The 1600GTO allows you to pass all your cables through the mount while maintaining a visual path for a polar scope.
 It is the most advanced cable management system on the market today.